JelleZijlstra/autotyping/README.md

 # Changelog

-## Unreleased
+## 24.3.0 (March 25, 2024)

+- Add simpler ways to invoke autotyping.
+Now, it is possible to simply use `python3 -m autotyping` to invoke the tool.
+(Thanks to Shantanu Jain.)
-- Drop support for Python 3.7; add support for Python 3.12
+- Drop support for Python 3.7; add support for Python 3.12.
+(Thanks to Hugo van Kemenade.)
+- Infer return types for some more magic methods.
+(Thanks to Dhruv Manilawala.)

 ## 23.3.0 (March 3, 2023)